Edouard Izac

-Izac subsequently moved to San Diego and was elected as a Democrat to California's 20th congressional district, where he chaired the House Naval Affairs Committee and had oversight of Naval activities in the Pacific during World War II.
-Despite initially being hesitant to enter the war and remaining cautious to expanded U.S. involvement, experiences touring Nazi concentration camps in 1945 ultimately hardened his resolve.
-Nonetheless, he lost his bid for a sixth term in Congress in 1946.
-Izac spent much of the rest of his life writing and farming in the Washington D.C. area and was the last living Medal of Honor recipient of World War I when he died in 1990 at 98.
+At the time of his death in 1990, he was the last living Medal of Honor recipient from World War I.

 Early years

-Edouard Victor Michel Izac was born on 18 December 1891 in Cresco, Howard County, Iowa, the youngest of nine children to Balthazar Izac, a builder of farm wagons, and Mathilda Geuth.
+Edouard Victor Michel Izac was born on December 18, 1891 in Cresco, Howard County, Iowa, the youngest of nine children to Balthazar Izac, a builder of farm wagons, and Mathilda Geuth.
 His father emigrated to the United States from Alsace-Lorraine in 1852 amid instability from the coup d'état instigated by Napoleon III, while his mother was born in Philadelphia to a family that immigrated from Baden-Württemberg.
 Balthazar Izac's name was changed to Isaacs by immigration officials as he entered the country, and all of his children except for Edouard adopted this spelling of the name as well.
 The family spoke an Alsatian dialect of German at home, and Izac learned to speak French early in his life.

 Izac attended the School of the Assumption in Cresco, before moving to attend high school in South St. Paul, Minnesota.
 He decided to enter the United States Naval Academy to get a "complete education," seeing private colleges as out of reach.
 After securing a recommendation from a Congressman in Chicago, he was appointed to the academy.
 Izac did not excel in academics at the Academy, however he did meet Agnes Cabell, daughter of General DeRosey Caroll Cabell, at a dance.
 Izac graduated the Academy in 1915, and he and Cabell were married the next day.